Emmer Sewell

-Emmer Sewell (born 1934) is an African-American contemporary artist.
+Emmer Sewell (1934–2022) was an African-American contemporary artist.
 Sewell is known for her sculptures made of found objects.
 Her work is included in the collection of the Metropolitan Museum of Art.

 Early life

-Sewell was born in Perry County, Alabama, growing up on a farm near the town of Marion.
+Sewell was born in Perry County, Alabama in 1934, growing up on a farm near the town of Marion.
 She was one of fourteen children born to Patrick Sanders, a dairy employee.
 Her parents were strict and organized, frequently mobilizing the children to harvest crops, tend to or slaughter their cattle, or immaculately clean the house and surrounding fields.
 Sewell's first memories of drawing came from the rests she would take during harvests.
 She would sculpt and draw in the open patches of mud on her parents' property.
 Sewell carries her parents' habitual, ritual cleaning into her work, as she is constantly tidying, sweeping her yard, and rearranging its contents to make her charms and protective sculptures.

 A performative child, Sewell excelled in school, particularly in music, performing arts, and arithmetic.
 Although most of her work is contained on her property, cumulatively, her oeuvre reads as a series of stages where her knowledge and spirituality perform.